petrbol/ipv6RouteHelper/README.md

 ## ISC KEA6 IPv6 route helper

 This route helper receive information from ISC KEA IPv6 DHCP server using High Availability configuration and insert IPv6 prefixes to the routing table.
 Persistent after reboot, default routes are restored with default timer settings.
-Compiled app included in repo.
+Compiled app included in repo  (rctKea6RouteHelper).
 Developed for https://github.com/petrbol/RouterConfigurationTool/

 #### How to use